unagex/metabase-operator/README.md

 - Create Metabase instances defined as custom resources
+- Production-ready with dedicated database
-- Customize resources needed (cpu, ram) based on your need
+- Customize resources needed (cpu, ram) by Metabase
 - Update Metabase version and config (soon)
-- Production-ready with dedicated database

 ## Quickstart
 1. Deploy the operator with helm